 Write access:

-The library uses version 0 by default. but it will bump the version number based on the existence of the following file creation properties:
+The library uses version 0 by default, but it will bump the version number based on the existence of the following file creation properties:

-If non-default v1 B-tree K value is set, the version is set to 1.
+If a non-default v1 B-tree K value is set, the version is set to 1.

-If shared object header message index (SOHM) is enabled, the version is set to 2.
+If the shared object header message index (SOHM) is enabled, the version is set to 2.

-If non-default file space info is set, the version is set to 2.
+If a non-default file space info value is set, the version is set to 2.

 SWMR write access: file creation will fail